open4dfoundation/Open4D/README.md

 | `reconstruction/rgbd` | Two hardware-synchronized RGB-D cameras, a Windows capture host, and an Ubuntu host with Python 3.10+, an NVIDIA GPU, and CUDA-enabled Open3D.
 Its legacy C++ pipeline additionally wants CUDA 12.x, Open3D 0.18, OpenCV, Eigen, jsoncpp, Draco, CMake, Ninja, and either the Azure Kinect SDK or the Orbbec K4A wrapper |
 | `integrations/unity` | Unity, plus a C++ toolchain to rebuild the backend for anything other than the prebuilt macOS and Android/Quest 3 plugins |

-Open3D is the common constraint: it publishes no wheels for Python 3.13, which caps `.[open3d]` and every codec environment at 3.12.
-The Qt viewer in `examples/visualization` was written to avoid that ceiling and runs on 3.13.
+Open3D ships no 3.13 wheels, capping .[open3d] and the codecs at 3.12.

 ### RGB-D capture on Windows

-`open4d/reconstruction/rgbd` spans two machines.
-Cameras attach to a Windows capture host that only encodes and forwards frames; reconstruction runs on an Ubuntu host with the NVIDIA GPU.
-Windows is the capture side only, and needs no NVIDIA GPU of its own — the tested host had integrated Intel Arc graphics.

-On the capture host:

-- The camera vendor's SDK.
-Tested with Orbbec K4A Wrapper 1.10.5 and Orbbec SDK 1.10.28 on Python 3.13, driving two Femto Bolt cameras.
-- Both cameras on separate USB 3 ports, and a sync hub wiring one as primary.
-- An OpenSSH client, since the frames reach Ubuntu through an SSH tunnel started from PowerShell.

-Close Orbbec Viewer and anything else holding the cameras first, or the sender fails with `Hardware MFT failed to start`.
-The tested Wi-Fi and VPN path sustained 5 synchronized pairs per second; 15 FPS did not hold, so the sender defaults to 5.
+The RGB-D capture host is Windows and only encodes and forwards frames, so it needs no NVIDIA GPU: just the camera vendor SDK (tested: Orbbec K4A Wrapper 1.10.5, SDK 1.10.28, two Femto Bolts), both cameras on separate USB 3 ports with a sync hub, and an OpenSSH client.
+Close Orbbec Viewer first or the sender fails with Hardware MFT failed to start.
+5 synchronized pairs/s held over Wi-Fi and VPN; 15 did not.

 Calibration layout and the step-by-step session walkthrough are in [`open4d/reconstruction/rgbd/README.md`](open4d/reconstruction/rgbd/README.md),